DeepLearnI/demo-project/TUTORIAL.md

 ### Launch parameter search

-At the bottom of this window you'll see a terminal.
+At the bottom of this window there's a terminal.
 Type the following command
  to launch the script we just wrote: